kevinkarl22/jFullPageScroller/README.md

 ## Options
 `animationDelay` - How long before the animation will start in milliseconds. `Default: 0`

-`animationSpeed` - How long the animation will last. `Default: 1000`
+`animationSpeed` - How long the animation will last in milliseconds. `Default: 1000`

 `enableKeyPressScroll` - Allow the use of keyboard to navigate each section. `Default: true`